Jean Tennyson: Philanthropy and charitable work

 During World War II, Tennyson volunteered her time at the Stage Door Canteen; performing for active American and Allied servicemen.
 After the war, she served as the president of the Artists' Hospital Program; a charity founded by Marjorie Lawrence which partnered with the United States Department of Veterans Affairs to have performers visit veterans hospitals to perform for wounded and sick veterans.
-Following the death of her first husband, the chemist Camille Dreyfus, in 1956, she served as the President of The Camille and Henry Dreyfus Foundation; and used that philanthropic role to support scientific education and research.
+Following the death of her first husband, chemist Camille Dreyfus in 1956, she served as the President of The Camille and Henry Dreyfus Foundation; and used that philanthropic role to support scientific education and research.

 Tennyson was also involved in several philanthropic ventures related to classical music, including being a major donor to the New York Philharmonic through the Philharmonic Society of New York and serving as Vice President of the Lewisohn Stadium Concerts.
 She was also chairman of the American Friends of the Florence Music Festival, a philanthropic organization that raised money for the May Festival of the Maggio Musicale Fiorentino.
 For this work she was awarded the Order of the Star of Italian Solidarity by the government of Italy in 1952.
 She was also the recipient of the St. Olav's Medal by the King of Norway.
 She was a board member of and major donor to the New York City Opera, and purchased box seats which she gave to voice students who could not afford to purchase seats for themselves.

 Tennyson's philanthropy was also targeted at supporting the training and careers of young American artists.
 She was instrumental in bringing a young Mario Lanza to the attention of the public, by affording him one of his earliest public performance opportunities on the CBS Radio program Great Moments in Music; a radio series hosted by Tennyson which was sponsored by her first husband's chemical company.
 Tennyson began hosting the weekly program in January 1942.
 She was also a regular performer on this radio program.
 She also established a foundation which provided money for the training of young singers.
 In one example, a young Beverly Sills was once awarded $20,000.00 by her foundation to provide Sills with the opportunity to the study the French language repertoire with Mary Garden.
+Garden and Tennyson were lifelong friends, and Garden dedicated her autobiography "To Jean Tennyson in loving appreciation of our long and loyal friendship."